BLCM/BLCMods/Borderlands 2 mods/Astor/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.0/ReadMe.md

 ![Discord Solver - Where to find it](https://i.imgur.com/uHTxuc6.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

 ## What special with this weapon?

-- Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
+- Keep (almost) of all the Lascaux Unique Dahl SMG specificity: very high firerate, variable burst-fire round, chance to shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
-- Initial damage reduced by 20%, but...
+  - Initial (too good) accuracy reduced, slower fireate, and slower reload, but...
-  - FireMode upgraded to shoot the Pocket Rocket GyroJet Explosive bullet.
+    - FireMode modified to shoot the Pistol GyroJet Explosive Bullet.
-  - The speed from the GyroJet Explosive bullet is 20x faster when fired by a SMG than a pistol (but it's still 20% slower than a normal bullet fired by a SMG)
+    - The speed from the GyroJet Explosive bullet is 5x faster when fired by a SMG than a pistol (but it's still a lot more slower than a normal bullet fired by a SMG)
-  - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+    - Chance  to shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
     - Impact Explosion boosted by Grenade Damage.
-  - Firing Mode Sound upgraded to GyroJet Explosive bullet sound.
+    - Firing Mode Sound upgraded to GyroJet bullet sound.
+    - MuzzleFlash upgraded to Explosive Bullet.
+    - Explosive Elemental Color Glow (similar to Torgue weapons)
   - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
     - 70% Critical hit bonus
-  - 2.5% lifesteal on damage dealt.
+    - 2.5% lifesteal on damage dealt
+    - A greater chance to get a extra bullet free

 ![Discord Solver Moxxi Signature Classic and Cartier](https://i.imgur.com/nfzLNMm.png "Don't worry guys... even if my screen capture show French text, my mods are in English")